Last updated: May 2026 — written by James Nolan, Gymnase Tips senior trainer. For beginner-to-intermediate trainees building pec development.

 1. Incline Push-Up

 Hands elevated on a bench or countertop.
-Reduces load to ~50-60 percent bodyweight.
+Reduces load to roughly 50 to 60 percent bodyweight.
 Starting point for beginners.
 12 to 20 reps.
+[60 sec rest]

 2. Standard Push-Up